revathskumar/blog.revathskumar.com/_posts/2017-03-29-fringerprints-are-not-passwords.md

 handle you name it, that means you are advertising that here is my password everywhere and use the same to secure everything.

-## You dont need to be concious or alive
+## You don't need to be conscious or alive

-For the attacker who trying to get into you system which secured with fingerprint, its easy for them that you dont need to be concious or alive.
-They make you unconcious and authenticate using your system using your fingers, but if you chose to use password attacker needs you to be concious and alive to break in.
+For an attacker, who trying to get into you system which secured with fingerprint, its easy for them that you don't need to be conscious or alive.
+They make you unconscious and authenticate using your system using your fingers, but if you chose to use password attacker needs you to be conscious and alive to break in.

 ## What Google says about fingerprint security?